andy4thehuynh/andy4thehuynh.github.io/content/post/memoization.md

 end
 ```

-This totally works, but is slow.
+This totally works, but is inefficient and slow.
 In `Account#find_credit_card`, we're asking `purchasing_account` if it is present, and if it is to find the credit card.
 Ruby will query `purchasing_account` twice which will slow down our app in the long run.

 ``` ruby
 class Account